NicolasBreval/scripts-manager/README.md

 .
 ├── README.md # This README file
 ├── apps # All executable applications
-├── docs # Some documentation additional files
+│   └── node # Project to represent a part of the complete solution, the cluster's node ├── docs # Some documentation additional files
 ├── hooks # Folder with all git hooks
 │   └── pre-commit # Pre-commit git hook to run test before commit